CICE-Consortium/Icepack/doc/source/developer_guide/dg_scripts.rst

 Machine specific information is contained in **configuration/scripts/machines**.
 That directory contains a Macros file and an env file for each supported machine.
-One other files will need to be changed to support a port, that is **configuration/scripts/icepack.batch.csh**.
-To port to a new machine, see :ref:`porting`.
+For more information on porting to a new machine, see :ref:`porting`.

 .. _dev_testing: